-Graduates of this program, who receive either the concentrated Master of Arts in Religion degree or the Master of Divinity degree, follow a variety of career paths: some pursue doctoral study in one of the arts, while others go on to teach on the secondary level or to serve the church as ordained clergy.
+Graduates of this program, who receive either the concentrated Master of Arts in Religion degree or the Master of Divinity degree, follow a variety of career paths: some pursue doctoral study in one of the arts, while others go on to teach on the secondary level or to serve the church as ordained clergy or in an arts-related ministry.

-Patrick Evans, Margot E. Fassler, Jaime Lara, Mark Miller, Markus Rathey, Lana Schwebel, Martha Serpas
+Philip V. Bohlman, Beverly Coyle, Patrick Evans, Margot E. Fassler, Max Harris, Jaime Lara, Mark Miller, Markus Rathey